frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 When upgrading from a previous version of this tool, delete your /SCRIPTS/TOOLS/DSMLIB before copying the new one (if you customized your images, inside "DSMLIB/img" do a backup first)

-Make sure to manually create `/MODELS/DSMDATA`  .
-The script will complain at startup if it does not exist.
-Here the script saves the Spektrun settings for each of your models.

 Uncompress the Zip file (ZIP version) into your local computer.
-In another window, open your TX SDCard and go to /SCRIPTS/TOOLS.
+In another window, open your TX SDCard.

 1. The zip file has the same structure as your SDCard.
 If you want to copy all the content of the zip file into your SDCard, it will create all the directories and files in the right place.
 2. v0.53 and older zips, you can copy all the coontent to your SDCard folder /SCRIPTS/TOOLS
+3. Make sure to check that  `/MODELS/DSMDATA` is there.
+The script will complain at startup if it does not exist.
+Here the script saves the Spektrun settings for each of your models.

 Your TX SDCard should looks like this: